inveniosoftware/training/08-data-models-from-scratch/README.md

 - Uncomment the code in the `my_site/authors/marshmallow/json.py`

 Here we have added two classes which we made reference in the previous step, `AuthorMetadataSchemaV1` and `AuthorSchemaV1`.
-The first will take care of validating in coming author metadata and the second will take care of validating the author output format.
+The first will take care of validating incoming author metadata and the second will take care of validating the author output format.
 Marshmallow is not mandatory, but highly recommended since it can do from simple validations to complex ones, for more information visit [Marshmallow documentation](https://marshmallow.readthedocs.io/en/2.x-line/).

 ## Step 6: Persistent identifiers

 So far we have only cared about our content and its format, but we need to provide a way to retrieve our records.
 We are doing this by using PIDs, and the difference with normal IDs is that they do not change over time to avoid broken references.

 Having identifiers which do not change over time adds certain complexity to the system.
-We need to have a way of generating new PIDs, which what we will reference as **minters** and we will also need a way of indentifying the PID inside the record metadata, this is what **fetchers** do.
+We need to have a way of generating new PIDs, which what we will reference as **minters** and we will also need a way of identifying the PID inside the record metadata, this is what **fetchers** do.

 ### Actions